Malla dynasty (Nepal): Period of three kingdoms

 The period of the three kingdoms—the time of the later Mallas—lasted until the mid-eighteenth century.
 The complete flowering of the unique culture of the Kathmandu Valley occurred during this period, and it was also during this time that the old palace complexes in the three main towns achieved much of their present-day forms.
 The Kings still based their legitimate rule on their role as protectors of dharma, and often they were devout donors to religious shrines.
 Kings built many of the older temples in the valley, gems of late medieval art and architecture, during this late Malla period.
 Buddhism remained a vital force for much of the population, especially in its old seat of Patan.
-Religious endowments called guthi arranged for long-term support of traditional forms of worship or ritual by allowing temple or vihara lands to pass down through generations of the same families; this support resulted in the preservation of a conservative art, architecture, and religious literature that had disappeared in other areas of South Asia.
+Religious endowments called Guthi arranged for long-term support of traditional forms of worship or ritual by allowing temple or vihara lands to be passed down through generations of the same families; this support resulted in the preservation of conservative art, architecture, and religious literature that had disappeared in other areas of South Asia.
 Newari was in regular use as a literary language by the fourteenth century and was the main language in urban areas and trading circles based in the Kathmandu Valley.
 Maithili, the language of the Tirhut area to the south, became a popular court language during the seventeenth century and still was spoken by many people in the Terai in the late twentieth century.
 In the west, Khas bhasha, or the language of the Khasa, was slowly expanding, only later to evolve into present-day Nepali.

-The final centuries of Malla rule were a time of great political change outside the Kathmandu Valley.
-In India overlordship in Delhi fell to the powerful Mughal dynasty (1526–1858).
+The final centuries of Mallas' rule were a time of great political change outside the Kathmandu Valley.
+In India, overlordship in Delhi fell to the powerful Mughal dynasty (1526–1858).
 Although the Mughals never exercised direct lordship over Nepal, their empire had a major indirect impact on its institutional life.
 During the sixteenth century, when the Mughals were spreading their rule over almost all of South Asia, many dispossessed princes from the plains of northern India found shelter in the hills to the north.

-Legends indicated that many small principalities in western Nepal originated in migration and conquest by exiled warriors, who added to the slow spread of the Khasa language and culture in the west.
+Legends indicated that many small principalities in western Nepal originated in migration and conquest by exiled warriors, who added to the slow spread of the Khasa language and culture in the West.
 Along with these exiles came Mughal military technology, including firearms and artillery, and administrative techniques based on land grants in return for military service.
 The influence of the Mughals is reflected in the weapons and dress of Malla rulers in contemporary paintings and in the adoption of Persian terminology for administrative offices and procedures throughout Nepal.